 - Proposals that have already been submitted to an extramural agency, or those already reviewed and found noncompetitive by an extramural agency, will not be considered for funding.

 - Travel that is not directly related to project research (including curriculum or career development, taking courses, or attending professional meetings and conferences)

 - Society/group memberships, consultants, or office equipment (including computers) unless clearly and convincingly justified

 - Assistant/Associate Deans of Research, or their equivalents, will create a college-specific,

 competitive seed grant competition (in InfoReady) that includes the College's:

 - Aim/goal for utilization of seed funds.

 - Methods for soliciting seed grant applications from faculty.

 - A description of the internal seed grant review process.

-Seed grant studies are expected to be primed and ready to hit-the-ground running.
-Therefore, grants will expire 12 months after activation of the award.
+- All Seed Grant awards are expected to begin May 1st, 2022 and will expire on April 30th, 2023, 12 months after activation of the award.
 No-cost extensions will not be considered unless there are exceptional circumstances.